Search by Provider Name

 SUPPORTIVE SERVICES FOR VETERAN FAMILIES

-VSO assists with applying for benefits and medical veterans may be entitled to.
-In partnership with Community in Action, it provides a short-term housing intervention program for low-income veterans and their families experiencing homelessness or at imminent risk of homelessness.
-Veterans and their families can be assisted with housing through case management, pending eligibility.
-If eligible, assistance and support may include move-in/rental assistance, eviction prevention, benefits support, employment and education services, legal aid around housing barriers, and other expenses that may support stable housing.
+Provides assistance with applying for benefits and medical that veterans may be entitled to.
+Offers short-term housing intervention program for low-income veterans and their families experiencing homelessness or at imminent risk of homelessness in partnership with Community in Action.
+Can be assisted with housing through case management assistance and support, including move-in and rental payment assistance, eviction prevention, benefits support, employment and education services, legal aid around housing barriers, and other expenses that may support stable housing.
 Must be willing to work with a caseworker.
-May require clients to be alcohol- and drug-free.
-Assistance in any of these programs depends on the availability of funds.
+Clients may be requied to be alcohol and drug-free.
+Assistance in any program depends on the availability of funds.

 17 S Alder Street